 National Partnership Annual Performance Report

-ACECQA’s inaugural national partnership annual performance report provides analysis against the objectives and outcomes of the National Quality Agenda for Early Childhood Education and Care (NP NQA).
+ACECQA’s second national partnership annual performance report provides analysis against the objectives and outcomes of the National Quality Agenda for Early Childhood Education and Care (NP NQA).

 View current and previous NQF Snapshots, which provide an overview of the Australian children’s education and care sector, including the progress and results of quality assessment and rating against the National Quality Standard (NQS).